 SMEs make up about 99% of the overall enterprises in Singapore, contributing 47% of Singapore’s annual GDP.
-The Singaporean government recognises the importance of SMEs and has been providing much-needed support through various channels to foster the development of SMEs.
+The Singapore government recognises the importance of SMEs, and thus has been providing support through the various channels to foster the development of SMEs.
 This includes, Singapore government grants, and:

 - Financial assistance through government grants

 - Training programmes to educate SMEs and their employees